jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 test_red_traffic_light_w_walk
 *************************************************************************************

-The inputs for the traffic light up till now are
+The inputs for the Traffic Light up till now are

 * did the person push the walk button?
 * what color is the light now?